KwanLab/Autometa/docs/source/running-autometa.rst

 Within the Autometa pipeline, parallelization happens two ways: 1) by providing all the contigs at once to software that handles parallelization internally; 2) by splitting the input FASTA into batches of contigs which are provided in parallel to non-parallelized software.

 In regards to the first method: The Autometa pipeline will try and use all resources available to individual pipeline modules.
-Each module has been pre-assigned resource allotments via a low/medium/high tag.
-This means that even if you don't select for the pipeline to run in parallel some modules (e.g. DIAMOND BLAST) may use multiple cores.
-The max number of CPUs that any single module can use is defined with the :code:`--max_cpus` option (default: 4).
-You can also set :code:`--max_memory` (default: 16GB) and :code:`--max_time` (default: 240h).
+Each module/process has been pre-assigned resource allotments via a low/medium/high tag.
+This means that even if you don't select for the pipeline to run in parallel some modules (e.g. DIAMOND BLAST) may still use multiple cores.
+The maximum number of CPUs that any single module can use is defined with the :code:`--max_cpus` option (default: 4).
+You can also set :code:`--max_memory` (default: 16GB) and/or :code:`--max_time` (default: 240h). :code:`--max_time` refers to the maximum time each process is allowed to run, not the execution time for the the entire pipeline.

 In regards to the 2nd method: The Autometa pipeline will split the input metagenome FASTA file into the specified number of files which can be set by providing an integer value to the option: :code:`--num_splits` (default: :code:`1`- no splits, not run in parallel).
-Choosing the largest number of parallel processes possible may not provide largest gain in performance and a good rule would be to not exceed the number of avaliable cores.
+Choosing the largest number of parallel processes possible may not provide largest gain in performance and a good rule would be to not exceed the number of avaliable cores available.

 Multiple Inputs